Fixed-level calibration of the Cauchy combination test: Introduction

 Existing asymptotic theory for the CCT and its extensions~\cite{LiuXie2020,LongLiZhangLi2023,FangEtAl2023,GuiJiangWang2025} operates in the regime $\alpha\downarrow0$ with $K$ fixed or growing.
 The present paper instead fixes $\alpha$ at a conventional level and lets $K\to\infty$, which reveals a latent-factor drift mechanism that vanishing-level analysis does not detect.
+Concurrently and independently, \cite{GuiMaoWangWang2025MRV} and \cite{chakraborty2025universal} used multivariate regular variation to show that, at vanishing level, heavy-tailed combination tests beat Bonferroni only under tail-dependence and match it under tail-independence.
+Our fixed-level analysis is complementary: under the tail-independent Gaussian copula the issue is not power against Bonferroni but the first-order-negligible cost of the size calibration, and, consistent with their verdict, the CCT's sparse detection boundary coincides with the Bonferroni/max boundary.

 Several recent studies address the finite-$K$ size distortion of the CCT by modifying the test statistic: a positive adjustment to the combination weights~\cite{OuyangEtAl2024}, a right-tail-weighted combination encompassing Cauchy-type statistics~\cite{LiuMengPillai2025}, a truncated variant~\cite{ChenXuGao2025TCCT}, and a stepwise procedure~\cite{Bouamara2025StepC}.
-In contrast, BL-CCT keeps the statistic unchanged and corrects only the reference law, preserving the computational simplicity of the original CCT.
-The present paper gives a precise characterisation of the fixed-level transition and identifies the boundary-layer scale.
+Calibration-based viewpoints are also well established in the broader $p$-value-combination literature, including likelihood-ratio guidance for choosing a combiner~\cite{HeardRubinDelanchy2018} and admissible merging functions under arbitrary dependence~\cite{VovkWangWang2022}.
+BL-CCT belongs to this calibration family: it keeps the statistic unchanged and corrects only the reference law.
+The contribution is not the calibration paradigm itself, but the explicit one-parameter analytic reference family and a sharp fixed-level transition scale under the one-factor benchmark: $\rho_K(\log K)^3\to0$ for the raw CCT and $\rho_K\log K\to0$ for BL-CCT (necessary and sufficient at conventional levels).

 Beyond the genomic applications mentioned above~\cite{LiSTAAR2020,ZhouEtAl2022SAIGEGenePlus}, the CCT has been adopted for microbiome studies~\cite{YuEtAl2025} and high-dimensional regression~\cite{ZhaoSongMa2026}.
 For general background on $p$-value combination, see~\cite{xie2011confidence,Wilson2019HMP,VovkWangWang2022,ChenLiuTanWang2023}.
-The connection between Cauchy averages and $1$-stable laws, identified by Pillai and Meng~\cite{PillaiMeng2016}, underpins the conditional independence structure exploited throughout this paper.
+The connection between Cauchy averages and $1$-stable laws, identified by Pillai and Meng~\cite{PillaiMeng2016}, underpins the stable-limit analysis developed throughout this paper.